gmc17/CS630-F22/What is unit testing?.md

 ## What is unit testing?
 Simply put -- unit testing is a method for testing software.

-Unit testing breaks up code into the smallest possible testable pieces, called 'units'.
-Units are often classes, functions, or even just lines of code.
+Unit testing breaks up code into the smallest possible testable pieces (usually classes, functions, or individual lines), called 'units'.
 Importantly, units must be isolated -- that is, they must not rely on external systems like databases, file systems, networks, or system configurations.[^1]

-By using unit testing, if/when errors are found, we know their location to high precision
+The idea of using unit testing is that if errors are found, their location is known to high precision.
+Instead of knowing there's an error *somewhere* in 500 lines of code, the location of this error would be known to be in a small class, function, or even a specific line.
+This makes it easy to catch and fix bugs.

 ## Example 1 --